 Xplore A Day Trip to Provincetown, Massachusetts

-Here are some landmarks for your day trip to Provincetown:
+Here are some landmarks for your day in Provincetown Massachusetts:

 Commercial Street in Provincetown is a three-mile stretch of road that hugs the dark blue waters of Provincetown Harbor.
 This scenic street connects the quiet residences and art galleries of the East End with the busy bed and breakfasts, shops, and restaurants of the West End.
 The lively street, filled with a diverse group of locals and visitors, is the heart of downtown Provincetown.